cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Choosing FLP Parameters {#security-multiproof}

-Prio3 and other systems built from FLPs ({{flp-bbcggi19}} in particular) may benefit from choosing a field size that is as small as possible.
+Prio3 and other systems built from the FLP of {{flp-bbcggi19}} may benefit from choosing a field size that is as small as possible.
 Generally speaking, a smaller field results in lower communication and storage costs.
 Care must be taken, however, since a smaller field also results in degraded (or even vacuous) robustness.

 Different variants of Prio3 ({{prio3}}) use different field sizes: Prio3Count and Prio3Sum use Field64; but Prio3SumVec, Prio3Histogram, and